cbroder/acmecomdocs/site/content/acumatica-magento-attribute-mapping/product-mapping/index.md

 <p>During sync process, system will always sync the changes from Acumatica and update in Magento.
 This is unidirectional process and it will depend on the Sync Configuration direction.</p>

 * Magento to Acumatica
-<p>During sync process, system will always sync the changes from Acumatica and update in Magento.
+<p>During sync process, system will always  sync the changes from Magento and update in Acumatica.
 This is unidirectional process and it will depend on the Sync Configuration direction.</p>

 * Bi-Directional (Last Update Wins)
 <p>During sync process, system will update the changes in both Magento and Acumatica.
 This is Bi-directional process and in case of conflict system will consider the “Last Update” whether it is Magento or Acumatica.